 Quick and Easy Receipt Organizing Systems

-Keeping these three goals in mind will help you to use the following 4 easy steps to create a system which works for you.
+Keeping these three goals in mind will help you to use the following four easy steps to create a system that works for you.

 With a binder that has index cards to separate receipt types, you can easily find what you need.
 This system works best for people who often go back and look at receipts because you can easily flip back and forth to different sections and because the binder keeps the papers in order.
 If you always file new papers either at the front of a section or the back, you can quickly look through the receipts chronologically.

 I used this system for organizing the receipts of my husband’s parents when he had guardianship over them because we were required to make regular reports on their income and expenses, and I needed to be able to find receipts easily.

 - Easiest to keep files in order of the month

 - Best for receipts you need to refer to often

 - Neat and easy to keep on a bookshelf